01 of 19

 09 of 19

 How blue can you go?
 Apparently, very blue.
-Even though blue is a dicey proposition as a dining room paint color, this one from Dutch Boy brings it down to its darkest level.
+Even though blue is a dicey proposition as a dining room paint color, Mosaic Tiles from Dutch Boy brings it down to its darkest level.
 The splash of Ultra White on the trim helps to freshen up the paint design.

 10 of 19